Knife Maker's Mark for Jay Fisher Knives

 That is why writing is so appealing to me.
 When you write a novel, you make the entire world, and all the characters in it.
 What could be more exciting?
 In the early '90s, I started writing seriously.
 How serious?
 My first book is 850 pages and was re-written 15 times.
 I've started three more books and am working on those when I'm not making knives or maintaining this site.
 I've researched conceptual physics (a lifelong interest) and am building a treatise and an action-thriller based on some new ideas and discoveries.
 I'm also currently working on a book on the modern knifemaker and profession.

-Since the early 1980's, I have been making knives as a profession.
+Since the 1980's, I have been making knives as a profession.
 I was a member of the Knifemakers Guild from 1988 until 2007.
+While I was in the Guild, I was the State Leader for New Mexico.
 I was the founding vice president of the Professional Knifemakers Association, and wrote the initial bylaws.
-I'm no longer a member of the PKA or the Knifemakers Guild; I simply don't have the time to dedicate to any organization, and dedicate all of my time to my clients, business, and family.
+I'm no longer a member of the PKA or the Knifemakers Guild; unfortunately I don't have the time to dedicate to any organization, and dedicate all of my time to my clients, business, and family.
 I've been listed in New Mexico Magazine as Eastern New Mexico's most famous artist.
 I was listed in the 2007 Best of the West sourcebook by True West Magazine as the Best Living Knifemaker.
 I've attended many gun and knife shows, knife shows, arts and crafts shows, fine art shows, and invitational exhibitions all over the United States, and in Germany and Paris.
 At one time, I did 13 shows a year.
 I was lucky enough to be asked to create a piece that is now in the Tower of London.
 I'm also proud of a 400 pound bronze, steel, and gemstone sword sculpture I made to honor Dr. Steven Rosenberg, M.D.
 Ph.D., head of oncology at our National Institutes of Health, for his work helping cure cancer in children.

 Top of Page